Honda CBR600RR (2024) - Technical Review

-After an absence of seven years the Honda CBR600RR is heading back to UK showrooms in uprated form in 2024 – finally giving us a truly modern 600cc rival to Kawasaki’s ZX-6R, the only surviving four-cylinder machine left in that once-dominant category.
+After a seven-year absence the Honda CBR600RR is heading back to UK showrooms in a heavily uprated form in 2024 – finally giving us a truly modern 600cc rival to Kawasaki’s ZX-6R, the only surviving four-cylinder machine left in that once-dominant category.

 For a decade and a half after its 1987 debut Honda’s CBR600 dominated and defined the ultra-popular 600cc sports bike class in the UK before shifting fashions and an increasingly hardcore focus for race-rep 600s saw popularity decline – with the CBR600, now wearing ‘RR’ badging, finally being dropped from the UK and European markets at the start of 2017 when Euro4 emissions rules came into force.
 Having skipped Euro4 and the first generation of Euro5, the CBR600RR is making a surprise comeback for the 2024 model year having been revamped to meet the latest Euro5+ regulations.
 With middleweight sportsbikes starting to see a renaissance, is this the start of a return to form for 600cc fours?

-Outside Europe, the CBR600RR was given a comprehensive restyle and tech update in 2021, and the machine coming to the UK in 2024 is an evolution of that variant, complete with winglets and a level of modern tech that the last generation could barely have imagined.
+Outside Europe, the CBR600RR was given a comprehensive restyle and tech update in 2021, and this machine coming to the UK in 2024 is an evolution of that variant, complete with winglets and a level of modern tech that puts it on a par with some current litre-class sportsbikes.
+In fact, selecting action and tracking photos from the launch to accompany this report, the similarity between the 600 and the 1000 made it trickier than I expected.

-• Styling is a quantum leap forward from the last generation seen on the UK market
+• Styling is a quantum leap forward from the last generation.

 2024 Honda CBR600RR Price